-MAC Cosmetics Is About To Drop A Huge Black Friday Sale
+MAC Cosmetics Has Major Cyber Weekend Deals

 You can always count on MAC Cosmetics for three things: cult products (hey, Ruby Woo), Instagram-worthy collections, and the occasional major giveaway.
 This Black Friday and Cyber Monday, a.k.a the Super Bowl weekend of shopping, the brand is combining all three — and we couldn't be happier.

-Starting November 28, MAC won't just be slashing prices on popular products, but also offering free gifts with purchase both online and in-store.
+Over the next few days, MAC won't just be slashing prices on popular products.
+They'll also be offering free gifts with purchase both online and in-store.
 We're breaking down the sales below:

 From November 28 to 30, you can snag any MAC lipstick for $15, excluding VIVA Glam, Love Me Lipstick, and any tubes from special collections.
 If you've been waiting to stock up on favorites like Russian Red or Velvet Teddy at a lower price, now is the time.